openenergysolutions/openfmb.docs/docs/adapter/protocol-plugins/dnp3/master.md

 ## Poll configuration

-The `polls` parameter contains a list of polls to be executed by the adapter.
+The `polls` parameter contains a list of polls to be executed by the Adapter.
 Each poll has a name that might be referenced in the non-control profile mappings.
 This is particularly useful for event profiles, where you want to publish an event profile only when events are received, not on every message.

-There are two types of polls. `integrity` is a Class 1230, meaning it gets the sequence of events (and empties the event buffers) and it also gets all the static (current) values.
+There are two types of polls. `integrity` is a Class 1230, meaning it gets the sequence of events (and empties the event buffers) and all the static (current) values.
 This should be used for status and reading profiles.
 An `event` poll only asks for the sequence of events assigned to a specific class.
-It should be used for used for event profiles.
+It should be used for event profiles.
 In the configuration, it is possible to specify which classes to ask for.

 The interval specifies the delay between two polls.